 - Fourth Floor

-- 423W (common space including a couch, 4-person high top table, and a treadmill desk)
+- 423W (common space including a couch, 4-person high-top table, treadmill desk, and massage chair)

 - 400N (common space including a 6-person high top table)